fredhutchio/concepts_machine_learning/class2.md

 Welcome to class 2 of Concepts in Machine Learning!

 In the last class, we touched on all of the main concepts that we will be covering in this course including supervised and unsupervised learning, exploratory data analysis, and ethics.

+Today we will expand on our knowledge of supervised machine learning.
 By the end of this class you should be able to:

 * Define and understand the limitations of supervised learning
 * Differentiate between regression and classification
-* Assess whether or not supervised learning is an appropriate tool for a question
 * Understand basic applications of supervised learning (linear regression, logistic regression)
 * Create supervised learning problem statements

-### Review!
-What is machine learning?
+### Last class

 Machine learning is a:
 * field of study within the larger field of artificial intellegence